RazElbaz/SHELL/README.md

 </table>

 </table>

 # Introduction:
-The main goal of this assignment is to create a shell
+The main goal of this assignment is to create a shell.

+# Explanation of the codes found in the project:

+In the assignment folder we received there were three files for the shell program:
+•shell1.c -prints a cursor and runs commands with arguments.
+•shell2.c – adds routing to the file.
+•shell3.c pipe adds
+•key.c

+The codes I wrote to accomplish the task:
+**linkedlist.h and linkedlist.c**
+creating a library for creating variables:
+*Var* - is designed to save new variables like in the real shell with key and value *Node*- to create a variable of a two-way linked list with next and prv, in addition it has a data variable.
+*List*- creating a two-way linked list whose fields are data and head, tail.

 ```ECHO <message>```